Colts K Vinatieri breaks all-time field goals record

 Indianapolis Colts kicker Adam Vinatieri is now the NFL's all-time leader in field goals.

-With a 42-yarder against Houston in the second quarter Sunday, Vinatieri now has 566 career field goals.
-That kick booted Hall of Fame member Morten Andersen to second place on the all-time list.
+With a 42-yarder against Houston in the second quarter Sunday, Vinatieri booted Hall of Fame member Morten Andersen to second place on the all-time list.
+He also connected on a 44-yard field goal later in the game, which the Colts lost in overtime, 37-34.

-Entering Sunday's game, he had completed 6 of 7 field goals this season, with his only miss coming from 55 yards.
+This season, he has completed 8 of 9 field goals, with his only miss coming from 55 yards.

-With a field goal and an extra point in the first half Sunday, he has 2,515 career points and needs just 30 to pass Andersen for the most points scored in NFL history.
+With two field goal and two extra points kicked Sunday, he has 2,519 career points and needs just 26 to pass Andersen (2,544) for the most points scored in NFL history.

 Vinatieri entered the league in 1996 and has made at least 20 field goals each season except for 2009, when injury cut short his season.